jupyter-book/mystmd/docs/quickstart-myst-documents.md

 ### Exporting to PDF

 To export to PDF, MyST currently requires $\LaTeX$ to be installed.
 See [](./creating-pdf-documents.md) for more information about how to install $\LaTeX$.

-First, we need to know which template to export to, for this, we will use the `myst templates` command, and for example listing all the two-column, PDF templates.
+First, we need to decide which template to export to, for this, we will use the `myst templates` command, and for example list all the two-column, PDF templates available.

 🛠 List all two column PDF templates with: `myst templates list --pdf --tag two-column`